Account Types at Swissquote

 The broker also requires uploading a document to prove your residence.

 Traders may also provide any additional documents they believe can be useful for the verification process.
-However, if they have provided the aforementioned documents, they can skip this step.
+However, if they have already uploaded the aforementioned documents, they can skip this step.

-Once all required documents have been submitted, the broker’s team will review them, and will take up to a few hours to verify the respective Account Verification request.
+Once all required documents have been submitted, the broker’s team will review them.
+It will take up to a few hours to verify the respective Account Verification request.

 Overall Thoughts

 Creating a live trading account with Swissquote is most definitely more time-consuming than the Demo account opening process.
 To be able to create your profile with the broker, you will be asked to answer several financial and employment questions as well as provide information about your experience and knowledge of trading.
-Once you have set up your profile, you will be asked to submit several documents, which will help you verify your identity.
-This is nothing out of the ordinary as Swissquote is following strict KYC guidelines imposed by tier-1 regulators.
+Once you have set up your profile, you will also need to undergo the verification process.
+This is nothing out of the ordinary as Swissquote is following strict KYC guidelines imposed by tier-1 regulators like the Cyprus Securities and Exchange Commission (CySEC).